yedidya03/MyProjects/README.md

 The Motion Profiling project plans a route for a tank drivetrain robots, and generates java-code for the robot to execute.
 The project plans the route to ease accurate motion of the robot along the route with minimal deviation errors.

-In this project I developed a way of planning the route (based on work of other people in the field), .\
+In this project I developed a way of planning the route to meet the objectives of accurate motion and minimal deviation (based on work of other people in the field).
+In my method, the robot itself plans the route, which enables it to change plans in mid course (the common methods have the entire route planned and loaded into the robot before starting).

 The develop of this project was for the team I was part of in the First FRC competition.\
 This project was a big success and my team still uses it til this day.\
 \